bursonic/driveMalta/Cars/Vulnerable road users.md

 1. Stop and set the handbrake
 2. Select first gear
 3. **Check for traffic overtaking on your right**
 4. Cancel your right-turn signal

+###4620 - CARS6.47

+Which of the following are hazards that motorcyclists present in queues of traffic?

+1. **Passing very close to your car**
+2. Riding with their headlamp on dipped beam
+3. Riding in single file
+4. **Filtering between the lanes**
+5. **Cutting in just in front of you**

 ###4340  - CARS6.48